Consensys/doc.web3signer/docs/Reference/CLI/CLI-Syntax.md

 <!--/tabs-->

-The signing key configuration file size in bytes.
+The maximum signing key configuration file size in bytes.
 Useful when you're loading a large number of [signing key configurations from a single file](../Key-Configuration-Files.md).

 The default size is 104857600 bytes (100 MB).